Centre for Aboriginal Studies in Music: History

+In May 2015, a restructure of the Elder Conservatorium was announced, which included that CASM would be absorbed into the School of Humanities as part of a new Centre for Aboriginal Language and Music Studies.
 In November 2016, the National Centre for Aboriginal Language and Music Studies (NCALMS) was created, bringing together three units: CASM, Kaurna Warra Pintyanthi, and the Mobile Language Team.

 From 14 March 2023 to 2 June 2023, the university's Barr Smith Library mounted an exhibition, Let Our Songs Speak for Us - Celebrating 50 years of the Centre of Aboriginal Studies in Music.

 In early April 2023, Grayson Rotumah and Dylan Crismani were appointed joint leaders of CASM, providing Indigenous leadership for the first time in its history.
 Rotumah had been a lecturer at CASM for over 30 years, and Crismani is a composer of Wiradjuri descent.
 Rotumah came from the Gold Coast, Queensland, and passed an audition to enter the CASM course at the age of 28.
 Moving to Adelaide, he had been pleasantly surprised to find Aboriginal culture celebrated rather than discriminated against, as was his experience in the Gold Coast.
 He completed the three-year advanced diploma at CASM, and then undertook a contemporary music degree at a music school in Byron Bay.

 In May 2023 it was announced that musicians from CASM would be playing at the 2023 Primavera Sound music festival in Barcelona, Spain, which runs from 29 May to 4 June.
 They were invited, along with the APY lands band DEM MOB, by Primavera Pro director Elena Barreras, after she had toured Adelaide as part of the promotion of Adelaide as a UNESCO City of Music.

+In June 2026, Ngarrindjeri rapper, songwriter, and record producer Trials (aka Daniel Rankine) started mentoring students at CASM.
+He is the first Indigenous producer at CASM in 15 years.
+During the period of his appointment, he will continue to contribute to the Kaurna Songbook, along with community projects in prisons and other places.

 Structure and description

-CASM is a unit within the National Centre for Aboriginal Language and Music Studies.
-It is located within the Elder Conservatorium, and the only centre dedicated to studies in Australian Indigenous music based at a university.
+As of June 2026, CASM is located within the Elder Conservatorium, which is within the College of Creative Arts, Design and Humanities at Adelaide University.
+Dylan Crismani is the program director.

 The centre offers music education for Aboriginal and Torres Strait Islander musicians, as well as being a major centre for the production of Australian Indigenous music.
 Wirltu Yarlu, the Aboriginal and Torres Strait Islander student support program, helps to support the students, and scholarships are available.
 There is a state-of-the-art dedicated recording studio, along with teaching and practice rooms, a dance room, a keyboard suite, and computer suites.

-As of 2023, due to funding cuts, an average of only seven students are enrolled at CASM (compared with 56 in the 1980s).
-Only a 12-month foundation course is offered, allowing musicians to enrol for a degree at the Elder Conservatorium afterwards.
-However, in Grayson's words:
+As of 2026 only a 12-month foundation course is offered, allowing musicians to enrol for a degree at the Elder Conservatorium afterwards.
+The course focuses on music performance, composition, and recording.

-The whole principle around CASM isn’t about just performing [or] just about learning language.
-It's networking and bringing the community in, but also going out and teaching the community about this amazing thing that can empower people.